All St. Mary's Ryken Students have access to STEM programs and classes.

-NEW in 2018!
 Aerospace Engineering Course

 Aerospace Engineering—a yearlong course—is part of the Project Lead the Way engineering pathway in the Scholars Program.
 Students will explore fundamentals of flight in air and space through software simulations and hands-on experiences.
 Students will learn how these concepts apply to a career in aerospace engineering and to other engineering fields.
 Specific units will cover an introduction to aerospace, aerospace design, propulsion and alternative applications.
 This is the third of the PLTW required courses within the engineering pathway; the first two, for freshmen and sophomores, are Introduction to Engineering Design and Principles of Engineering.
-The pathway culminates with a senior Capstone course.
+The pathway culminates with a senior capstone course.

 STEM Activities and Clubs

 - FIRST Tech Challenge (FTC) Robotics Team | All SMR students are invited and encouraged to be a part of the team.
 The team is responsible for designing, building and programming their robots to compete in an alliance format against other teams from local and regional high schools.
 The robot kit is reusable from year to year, and is programmed using a variety of languages.